Other Functions

 Note: For better performance, consider using the LOOKUP function.

-The GET function returns the value of the second parameter when the first parameter evaluates to TRUE only if the second parameter is not NULL.
-If no records are in the table or if the first parameter is never TRUE or if when TRUE, the second parameter is always NULL, then the function returns NULL.
+The GET function returns the value of the second parameter when the first parameter evaluates to TRUE.
+If no records are in the table, the first parameter is never TRUE or when TRUE, the second parameter is always NULL, then the function returns NULL.

 GET(<Parameter_1>,<Parameter_2>)